yurrizaza/yurrizaza/README.md

       <img src="https://pixels.crd.co/assets/images/gallery13/70b547cb.gif?v=29416114" width="18" alt="">
     </summary>
         <div align="center">
-basic crit ykyk, pedos, homophobics, e-daters, racists, self-diagnosers, etc. <br>
+➤ crit ykyk, pedos, homophobics, e-daters, racists, self-diagnosers, etc. <br>
-those standard library skins that are just pitch black and the only thing you can see is their eyes/eye shadow and their name gotta b smth like "What is it, Darling~?" <br>
+➤ those standard library skins that are just pitch black and the only thing you can see is their eyes/eye shadow and their name gotta b smth like "What is it, Darling~?" <br>
-100% copied tut skins for easy to make characters<br>
+➤ 100% copied tut skins for easy to make characters<br>
+➤ inappropriate skins like dihh, map flag ykyk<br>
-problematic fandoms you know who you are...<br>
+➤ problematic fandoms you know who you are...<br>
-dark/proshippers<br>
+➤ dark/proshippers<br>
 </div>
 </details>